Chapter 4 : Jolt

 Someday, she’d even fool herself.

 But a fatal mistake would occur that day, shattering the essence of her disguise and causing the second most devastating accident of her life.
 It would occur in five steps.
 First, a distraction—Rose paused gazing at the barred shops.
-Second, the irrelevant man blindly pacing through from the right, late for an appointment at Gringotts to arrange for a loan, because he’d recently been laid off and his house, where his three children and wife lived but had no idea, was behind payment.
+Second, the irrelevant man blindly pacing through from the right, late for an appointment at Gringotts to arrange for a loan for his house which – where his three children and wife lived but had no idea he’d been recently laid off – was behind payment.

 Third, that moment where they bumped shoulders.